therealrealguy/6b6twiki/docs/Groups/hive.md

 ## Acomplishments
 - Built a megabase called Hive 2!
 - Built a base called Hive Halloween!
-- Had some of the mote noteable 6b6t players as builders!
+- Had some of the mote Notable 6b6t players as builders!

 ## Bases
 - Hive 1 (pyromaniac fireflies)